Osteoporosis

 Overview

 Osteoporosis is a disease characterized by low bone mass and structural deterioration of bone tissue, which leads to greater fragility of bones and an increase in fracture risk.
-Osteoporosis is a progressive bone disease that occurs when the total bone loss exceeds the total bone formation.
-Osteoporosis is most associated with menopause in women, aging in both women and men and prolonged glucocorticoid steroid use.
-The bone remodeling cycle can be separated into two distinct processes: (i) bone resorption, where cells called

-osteoclasts function in the resorption of mineralized tissue and (ii) bone formation, where cells called osteoblasts are responsible for bone matrix synthesis and subsequent mineralization of the bone.
-Current osteoporosis pharmacologic treatment is segmented into anti-resorptive agents that suppress osteoclast-mediated bone resorption and anabolic agents that promote new bone formation by activating osteoblasts.
-There are currently no oral anabolic treatments for osteoporosis.
+The bone remodeling cycle can be separated into two distinct processes: (i) bone resorption, where cells called osteoclasts function in the resorption of mineralized tissue and (ii) bone formation, where cells called osteoblasts are responsible for bone matrix synthesis and subsequent mineralization of the bone.
+In healthy individuals, bone resorption is matched by new bone formation.

 Osteoporosis is a global public health problem currently affecting more than 200 million people worldwide.
 Of the estimated 15 million patients diagnosed with osteoporosis in the United States, 13 million are women.
 According to recent statistics from the International Osteoporosis Foundation, worldwide, 1 in 3 women over the age of 50 years and 1 in 5 men will experience osteoporotic fractures in their lifetime.